gingeryale/testApp/README.md

 To fire up the page be sure to run the follwing commands:
 ##### yarn run build
 ##### yarn run dev-server

+# see file finale_result.png to see what the page should look like